Samad-sust/Samad-sust/README.md

 ### Hi there, I'm Abdus 👋

-## I'm a Developer and active learner!!
+## I'm a Developer and an active learner!!

 - 🔭 I am currently working with YSI Bangla Limited
 - 🌱 I’m currently learning Data science and Machine Learning